SajixInc/PDF-Generator-Python/README.md

 -----

-(i) if you have html file already saven on your system:
+(i) if you have html file already saved on your system:

      import pdfkit

      pdfkit.from_file('test.html', 'out.pdf')

-(ii) if you are have any website URl; which needs to be converted:
+(ii) if you have any website URl; which needs to be converted:

       import pdfkit